kevin-foreman/team-portfolio-generator/README.md

 ## License

-The license used for this project is MIT
+The license used for this project is the GNU Affero General Public License.

 Link to demonstration video: www.googledrivevideo.com